Shopping Cart

 What should my child eat or not eat before a practice/meet?

-A good basic rule of thumb is to only eat foods that easily digest before a practice or competition.
+• A good basic rule of thumb is eating easily digested foods before a practice or competition.
 Examples include fruits, eggs, and oatmeal.
-Avoid foods with high fat levels before a competition.
+Avoid foods with high-fat levels before a competition.
 Avoid sports drinks before a practice/meet.

 How can I help?

-As always, we appreciate any support that our parents give to NTC.
+• As always, we appreciate any support that our parents give to NTC.
 As a coaching staff, we cannot emphasize the crucial role parents can play in the success of our track and field program.
-In a given year, we may have as many as 80 Cheetahs on our team, which obviously presents some logistical work.
-Throughout a season, we may need parents to assist at meets, getting an athlete to/from a practice or a meet.
+In a given year, we may have as many as 80 Cheetahs on our team, which presents some logistical work.
+We may need parents to assist at meets throughout a season, getting an athlete to/from a practice or a meet.